woodward/memorex/README.md

 ## Future Features

-Support for mathematical formulas is on the roadmap (via [KaTeX](https://katex.org/)).
-[Livebook](https://github.com/livebook-dev/livebook) integration is also a possibility (if I can figure out what that looks like!)
+[Livebook](https://github.com/livebook-dev/livebook) integration is a possibility (if I can figure out what that looks like!)